Dynatrace-Project8/acl-demo-api-volatileservice/README.md

 # Get the Most Volatile Service

+*This repository is part of the ACL Workshop by Dynatrace*

 This example analyzes deployment events to create a list of services ranked by number of deployment events

 For that we need